alessio-livolsi/medium_scraper/README.md

 # Medium Scraper

-This project contains scripts for scraping Medium articles from selected publications and analyzing trends in their popularity.
+This project contains scripts for scraping Medium articles from selected publications and analysing trends in their popularity.
 It features a Python scraper to collect data and a subsequent analysis script to identify patterns in claps (likes/upvotes) and the impact of publication timing.

 ## Installation and Setup

 ### Setting Up a Virtual Environment

 Before installing the required packages, it's recommended to use a virtual environment.
+Then run:
 `pip install -r requirements.txt`

 ## The Scraper Script